bitrig/bitrig/distrib/amd64/ramdisk/install.md

 				# Manually configure the MBR.
 				cat <<__EOT

-You will now create a single MBR partition to contain your Bitrig data.
+You will now create a single MBR partition to contain your OpenBSD/Bitrig data.
 This partition must have an id of 'A6'; must *NOT* overlap other partitions; and must be marked as the only active partition.
 Inside the fdisk command, the 'manual' command describes all the fdisk commands in detail.